icerpc/icerpc-docs/pages/slice/basics/contract-first.md

 An instance of the `Chatbot` class is an IceRPC service that implements the Slice interface `Greeter`.

-We then insert this service (dispatcher) into the server's [dispatch pipeline][dispatch-pipeline] as usual; this is no longer a Slice topic.
+We then insert this service (dispatcher) into the server's [dispatch pipeline][dispatch-pipeline] as usual.

 ## Step 4: Implement client application